C-Band Phase II Countdown

 - Equipment needed to install filters (bucket truck, ladder, etc.)

-- Best time to install filters (service window)
+- Best time to install filters (maintenance window)

 Each phone call duration will vary depending on the number of earth stations represented by the contact and the number of C-band downlink antennas at each site.
 Intelsat also offers earth stations the opportunity to provide the required information via a web survey.